Denmark is sequencing all coronavirus samples and has an alarming view of the U.K. variant

 “The point is that one only discovers that the water has risen when it is almost too late,” she wrote.

-Danish officials say that at this stage, they are in a race to vaccinate as many people as possible before the U.K. variant takes hold.
+Danish officials say that at this stage, they are in a race to vaccinate as many people as possible before the British variant takes hold.
 Vaccinations will be the key to stemming the worst impact of its spread, they say.
 But the vaccines may not come fast enough: Under current plans, they only expect to be able to begin administering vaccinations at a large enough scale to bend down the curve of transmissions in April, and production delays this week from Pfizer may slow those plans even further.

-Frederiksen joined several other European Union leaders at a virtual summit on Thursday in urging that the European Medicines Agency, which approves vaccines across the 27-nation bloc, should speed up its processes.
+Frederiksen joined several other European Union leaders at a virtual summit Thursday in urging that the European Medicines Agency, which approves vaccines across the 27-nation bloc, should speed up its processes.
 The agency is reviewing AstraZeneca’s vaccine for possible rollout in mid-February.
 The United States is still reviewing it, as well, but Britain granted emergency authorization last month.

 Meanwhile, Copenhagen’s once-bustling bike lanes have fallen quiet as people work from home.
 Nonessential shops are closed.
 Preschools are one of the few sectors that remain open — and are a potential target for further tightening.